MD Student Handbook

 Affirmative Action Policy for MD Students

 NYU School of Medicine is committed to a policy of equal treatment and opportunity in every aspect of our relations with faculty, students, and staff members.
 Learn more about our affirmative action policy.

 NYU School of Medicine accommodates students with appropriately diagnosed and documented illnesses and disabilities in accordance with the Rehabilitation Act and the Americans with Disabilities Act.
 Learn more about our illness and disability policy.

 Campus Smoking Ban

 As part of an effort to promote public health and safety, NYU School of Medicine is a nonsmoking campus.
 Learn more about our campus smoking ban.

 NYU School of Medicine provides compassionate assistance to students who may require help for alcohol or substance-use problems, while also maintaining the safety and wellbeing of the university community.
 Learn more about our alcohol use and substance-abuse policy.

 Student organizations may serve beer and wine at on-campus events in compliance with NYU School of Medicine policy.
 Learn more about our student organization alcohol policy.

 Sexual Misconduct, Relationship Violence, and Stalking Policy

 NYU School of Medicine maintains policies on preventing and investigating issues related to sexual misconduct, relationship violence, and stalking and provides guidance on reporting and resolving such difficulties.
-Learn more about our sexual misconduct, relationship violence, and stalking policy; our procedures for reporting such events; and resources available to help students with these experiences.
+Learn more about our procedures for reporting such events and resources available to help students with these experiences.